 The Records Management and Archives Office has developed guidelines for preservation and disposal of information published on social media.
 The guidelines was produced since information published on social media is considered to be public documents and therefore must be treated in accordance with applicable laws and regulations.

-Open the guidelines (PDF, 2 MB, new tab).
+Guidelines for the Preservation and Disposal of Information on Social Media (PDF, 2 MB, new tab).

 Where to store documents to be disposed of